-Procedures for the recognition of Workshops and Expert Meetings are given in Sections 67.1 and 67.2; procedures for guidance material are given in Section 6.23.
+Procedures for the recognition of Workshops and Expert Meetings are given in Sections 7.1 and 7.2.
 Arrangements for publication of supporting material should be agreed as part of the process of IPCC recognition or commissioned by Working Groups/the Task Force Bureau to prepare specific supporting material.
 All supporting material of categories (i) and (ii) should be formally and prominently described on the front and other introductory covers as: